Stock futures trade cautiously on political concerns

 |-2.21%

 The blue-chip Dow Jones Industrial Average had its steepest drop on Christmas Eve in its 122-year history.
 It also was the worst Christmas Eve for the tech-heavy Nasdaq Composite and the first time the broader S&P 500 ever had more than a 1 percent drop on Dec.
-24. The loss for the S&P 500 put the index into bear market, where it joined the Nasdaq.
+24..

 Congress missed a midnight Friday deadline for getting a spending bill passed, resulting in a partial government shutdown.
 No votes are scheduled to end the stalemate until after Christmas.